 Development Jurisdiction Stage and Timing Impact and Considerations Current Key Documents and Further Guidance US FATCA US The US Foreign Account Tax Compliance Act became law in March 2010.
 FFIs must register with the IRS through an online "Portal" by 25 October 2013 to be included on an IRS list of participating and registered deemed-compliant FFIs to be published 2 December 2013 and updated monthly.
-Nonparticipating FFIs will be subject to withholding beginning on 1 January 2014 (for withholding on US source dividends and interest) and 1 January 2017 (for withholding on US source income and gross proceeds).
+Nonparticipating FFIs will be subject to withholding beginning on 1 January 2014 (for withholding on US source dividends, interest and other US source income) and 1 January 2017 (for withholding on gross proceeds).
 Withholding on non-US source passthru payments will not occur before 2017.
 New account opening procedures generally must be implemented by 1 January 2014.
+Fund managers may act as "sponsoring entities" on behalf of funds that they manage, in which case such managers will serve as a control point of contact with the IRS and the Portal.
 FATCA is a new reporting and withholding regime intended to prevent US investors from evading tax by investing through foreign entities.
-FATCA requires foreign financial institutions (FFIs) which opt in to this regime to report information to the US IRS regarding their US account holders.
+FATCA requires foreign financial institutions (FFIs) to report information to the US IRS regarding their US account holders or otherwise suffer potential US withholding taxes.
 Recent developments: The UK government has signed an intergovernmental agreement (IGA) with the US government to allow "Reporting UK Financial Institutions" to fulfil their reporting obligations on US account holders by reporting directly to the UK Revenue.
 The IGA also confirms which types of accounts are within scope and the types of UK regulated entities which are "deemed compliant" FFIs and not subject to the requirements.
 The Irish government has also signed an IGA which is similar to the IGA signed by the UK government.
 Reporting Irish Foreign Financial Institutions will report directly to the Irish Revenue Commissioners, without needing to withhold on or terminate recalcitrant account holders.
-Recommended actions: Managers will need to determine whether their funds fall within any "deemed compliant" category, and will need to determine the extent of their reporting or withholding responsibilities and amend account opening procedures as necessary to comply with FATCA.
+Other jurisdictions which have concluded IGAs are Denmark, Mexico, Switzerland and Norway although many other jurisdictions are discussing or negotiating IGAs with the US government.
+Recommended actions: Managers should consider acting as sponsoring entities for their managed funds and appointing third party service providers to carry out the funds' FATCA obligations.
+Managers also will need to determine whether their funds fall within any "deemed compliant" category, and will need to determine the extent of their reporting or withholding responsibilities and amend account opening procedures as necessary to comply with FATCA.
+Documentation, including offering documents, administration agreements, distribution agreements, management agreements and ISDA documentation may need FATCA provisions.
 Click here for DechertOnPoint 'Final Proposed FATCA Regulations Issued' Click here for a copy of the US-UK IGA.